 Scientific Data Showing the Entourage Effect in Magic Mushrooms

 Considering how important the interaction of different compounds can be to the physiology of the human body, it’s interesting that there is little research studying how the known psilocybin derivatives interact with each other and receptors in the brain.
 But in all fairness, one of the main reasons for this is that only now are researchers on a larger scale coming to understand that there is more to magic mushrooms than psilocybin and psilocin.
-Here are two examples from the scientific literature on the entourage effect in magic mushrooms, offering tantalizing results for further exploration by curious researchers.
+Here are three examples from the scientific literature on the entourage effect in magic mushrooms, offering tantalizing results for further exploration by curious researchers.

 In a 1989 paper, the German scientist, researcher, and author Jochen Gartz used keen insight to analyze the data from 24 cases of accidental ingestion of the magic mushroom Inocybe aeruginascens.1 He also examined data on the effects of ingesting species with high psilocybin and psilocin content.
 From his analysis, he proposed an entourage effect in magic mushroom compounds.